Gydetti/website-virtualcounsel/docs/building/onboarding/README.md

    ```

 With this in place, any future AI or human can instantly see how to write and extend color-opacity utilities—and you'll never accidentally ship a broken `text-primary/40` again.

+### KPI Section & About Section Feature Flags

+Two new feature flags allow toggling the display of KPI stats sections:

+- `siteConfig.features.enableAboutSection` (boolean, default: true)
+  Controls display of the About section block on all pages (including the homepage).
+By default, this is enabled so that the About section appears on the homepage.

+- `siteConfig.features.enableKpiSection` (boolean, default: false)
+  Controls display of the separate KPI stats section on the homepage.
+By default, this is disabled on the homepage.
+To enable the homepage KPI stats block, set `enableKpiSection: true` in your `lib/site.config.local.ts`.

+- `siteConfig.features.enableAboutKpiSection` (boolean, default: false)
+  Controls display of the KPI stats block on the About page.
+By default, this is disabled.
+To enable it on the About page, set `enableAboutKpiSection: true` in your `lib/site.config.local.ts`.

+You can find these flags under the `features` key in your `lib/site.config.local.ts` file.